Thai prime minister found not guilty of conflict of interest | DW | 02.12.2020

 But in handing down the acquittal, the nine-judge panel said it agreed with the army's explanation that retired senior officials are entitled to stay in army housing in recognition of their service.

-Prayuth, a former army commander who came to power in a 2014 coup, has also previously argued that he needs to stay in at the army house for security reasons.
+Prayuth, a former military commander who came to power in a 2014 coup, has also previously argued that he needs to stay at the army house for security reasons.

 Read more: Thai protesters face charges of insulting monarchy